- From €25 to €40

 The piano and violin both play preponderant roles in his repertoire: they are the only instruments for which he has composed concertos (the violin concerto “Concentric Path,” 2005 and the Concerto for piano and orchestra, 2018).
 Moreover, he also adopted a duet configuration for Lieux retrouvés (2009, for cello and piano).
 With this latest creation, which he himself performs alongside his talented musical partner Pekka Kuusisto, Thomas Adès invites us to discover a new opus of an orchestral universe that he particularly appreciates, held up to that of his admired forbearers through a subtle game of mirrors.

-His recent piano engagements include solo recitals at Carnegie Hall (Stern Auditorium), New York and the Wigmore Hall in London, and concerto appearances with the New York Philharmonic.
-In recital, he has appeared throughout Europe and the United States with Ian Bostridge in a tour of Schubert’s Winterreise.
+His piano engagements have included solo recitals at Carnegie Hall (Stern Auditorium), New York and the Wigmore Hall in London, and concerto appearances with the New York Philharmonic and Boston Symphony Orchestra.
+Recent piano releases include an album solo piano music by Janáček and a live album of Winterreise s with Ian Bostridge.

 Violinist, conductor and composer Pekka Kuusisto is renowned for his artistic freedom and fresh approach to repertoire.
 Widely recognised for his flair in directing ensembles, Kuusisto is Artistic Director of the Norwegian Chamber Orchestra (from season 21/22), and Artistic Partner with The Saint Paul Chamber Orchestra and Mahler Chamber Orchestra.